-In appointing An appointment in a court advisor custody case continues for a child, the term provided in the court may appoint an individual as court advisor based on that individual's training, ability, and experience in child advocacy.
+In appointing a court advisor for a child, the court may appoint an individual as court advisor based on that individual's training, ability, and experience in child advocacy.
 Alternatively, the court may identify a nonprofit organization or governmental program consisting of volunteer advocates, such as the Court Appointed Special Advocates (CASA), or a specific volunteer advocate from a list maintained by the court pursuant to other provisions of state law.